adamsilver/fdpb/03-book-a-flight.md

 ### Things to avoid

-- Using radio buttons instead of checkboxes and vice versa.
+- Using radio buttons instead of checkboxes.
-- Using select boxes when there are better alternatives available.
+- Using select boxes when there are better alternatives.
-- Letting users do the hard work when the interface can be designed to do it for them.
+- Letting users do the hard work when the interface can be designed to it for them.
-- Adding complexity later on in a flow, when a little friction upfront drastically reduces it.
-- Blindly following age-old advice without consideration of the specific problem.
+- Nested fieldsets.

 ## Footnotes